Medical expert of the article

 Prevention of legionellosis

 Quarantine measures are ineffective.
-Crucial is the study of water in the air conditioning and disinfection by raising the water temperature to 60 ° C, allowing you to clean the system of legionella.
+What is crucial is the examination of the water in the air conditioning system and disinfection by raising the water temperature to 60 °C, which allows the system to be cleared of legionella.

-For the prevention of hospital legionellosis, it is necessary to thoroughly clean and sterilize medical equipment, especially devices used in the treatment of respiratory diseases (cannula, tracheotomy tubes, ventilators).
+To prevent nosocomial legionellosis, it is necessary to thoroughly clean and sterilize medical equipment, especially devices used in the treatment of respiratory diseases (cannulas, tracheotomy tubes, ventilators).

 Where does it hurt?